How much inflation can fiscal policy create? Separating household heterogeneity and liquidity: The quantitative 2-asset HANK model

-as e.g. used by \cite{schmittgroheEtAl2004}. $\mathbf{y}$ denotes a vector of control variables, which includes the households' marginal value functions on the grid and $\mathbf{x}$ a vector of state variables, which includes the discretized distribution.\\ In theory, one could find the linearized equilibrium using the standard approach of computing the Jacobians of $F$ as in \eqref{eq:sgu} and then solve the resulting linear difference equation relying on methods such as \cite{klein2000}.
-In practice, however, such an approach would involve very high computational costs for the 2-asset HANK model, given that the full $\mathbf{y}$ and $\mathbf{x}$ have a combined length exceeding $200,000$.\\ To overcome this problem, \cite{bayerEtAlaer} propose a procedure which conducts dimension reduction in 2 steps, one before computing the Jacobians and one after.
-Specifically, it first uses a Discrete Cosine Transform (DCT) to dimension-reduce the marginal value functions: The values resulting from such a DCT are coefficients of a fitted multidimensional Chebychev polynomial, of which only a subset are selected to be perturbed: \cite{bayerEtAlaer} propose to use the nodes that are most important for describing the derivatives of the steady state marginal value functions to changes in the set of prices that households directly take into account (e.g., interest rates and the wage).
-The other coefficients are kept at their steady state values.\\ For reducing the dimensionality of the joint distribution in the first step, the authors furthermore suggest splitting it into marginals and a copula, where the latter is in effect treated as an interpolator mapping the steady state marginal distributions into the joint distribution.
+For reducing the dimensionality of the joint distribution in the first step, the authors furthermore suggest splitting it into marginals and a copula, where the latter is in effect treated as an interpolator mapping the SS marginal distributions into the joint distribution.
 That ``interpolator'' can also be dimension-reduced through a DCT or just kept fixed, so one only perturbs the marginals as well as selected coefficients of the copula, which have substantially lower dimension.
 Overall, in my application the procedure manages to shrink the effective dimensionality of the system to a manageable number of approx. 1400, for which an initial perturbation solution is obtained.\\ The second step further reduces the set of DCT coefficients by using the first step solution to check which ones vary only very little with the aggregate shocks and are thus not important for explaining model dynamics.
-It is useful if the model has to be repeatedly solved for different parameters, such as for checking model stability for different parameters as e.g., in Section \ref{sec:liquidity}.
+It is useful if the model has to be repeatedly solved for different parameters, such as for checking model stability for different parameters as e.g., in Section \ref{sec:fisc_imps}.
 For a more detailed exposition, see \cite{bayerEtAlaer}.